kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 1. If the DRA scheduler plugin is trying to find candidates for deallocation in the `PostFilter` function and sees a `ResourceClaim` with a non-Pod reference, it will not attempt to deallocate.
-The plugin has no way to know how many pods are actually consuming the `ResourceClaim` without the explit list in the `ReservedFor` list and therefore it will not be safe to deallocate.
+The plugin has no way to know how many pods are actually consuming the `ResourceClaim` without the explicit list in the `ReservedFor` list and therefore it will not be safe to deallocate.

 1. The device_taint_eviction controller will use the list of pods referencing the `ResourceClaim`